-Throughout the chestnut regions of Europe, the end of chestnut harvest was celebrated with a large banquet with much food and wine.
+Throughout the chestnut regions of Europe, the end of the chestnut harvest was celebrated with a large banquet with much food and wine.
 This is similar to our Thanksgiving harvest celebration in America.
-All Saints Day (1 November) is a Catholic holiday and celebrated by eating chestnuts and drinking new wine in Italy and Spain.
+All Saints Day (1 November) is a Catholic holiday celebrated by eating chestnuts and drinking new wine in Italy and Spain.
 The tradition was to play music at night for the dead and to ring the bells at dawn.
-Other similar traditions in which chestnuts are eaten include the Festival of St. Martin (11 November) throughout Europe, and Guy Fawkes Night (5 November) in England.
+Other similar traditions in which chestnuts are eaten include the Festival of St. Martin (11 November) throughout Europe and Guy Fawkes Night (5 November) in England.

 At Christmas, chestnuts are traditional food, and candied chestnuts (Marron Glace) were given as gifts by the royalty.
-Chestnuts were one of the 13 foods offered baby Jesus, and on Christmas Eve, chestnuts are traditionally left out for Jesus to taste while people were in church.
+Chestnuts were one of the 13 foods offered to baby Jesus, and on Christmas Eve, chestnuts are traditionally left out for Jesus to taste while people were in church.
 Chestnuts were considered a valuable gift for the holidays.

-To early Christians, chestnuts symbolized chastity, and were symbolic of hidden virtue and honesty.
+To early Christians, chestnuts symbolized chastity and were symbolic of hidden virtue and honesty.
 It is also considered a symbol of fertility.
 In Greek mythology, before the stork, children were said to be found in the hollow of an old chestnut tree.
 Artemis, the goddess of the forest, transformed herself into a chestnut tree to escape the desires of Zeus, and the tree became named chestnut because Artemis remained chaste because of this.

-The French have a tradition of putting chestnuts under the mattress to keep bad spirits from ‘pulling one’s feet’ during the night.
+The French have a tradition of putting chestnuts under the mattress to keep bad spirits from ‘pulling one’s feet during the night.

 In Georgia, when asking for something that is very nice but hard to obtain, it is known as “asking for boiled chestnuts”.